petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 ## Transferring Stock Between Warehouses

+{bdg-secondary}`Liferay DXP 2023.Q4+/Portal 7.4 GA98+` If you have a unit of measure configured for the SKU, inventory is tracked by the configured unit for the SKU.
+Otherwise, inventory is tracked at the SKU level.
+This information is available on the inventory page.

 If your store has multiple warehouses, you can transfer stock from one warehouse to another.
-Inventory is tracked at the SKU level and reflected on the Inventory page.

 To transfer stock between warehouses,